Skip to main content

 9

-Select Object Types
+Open Object Types

 In the Select Users, Computers, Service Accounts, or Groups window, click Object Types.

-In the Object Types window, select Computers and click OK.
+In the Object Types window, select Computers.

-Object Types window with Computers selected
+Object Types dialog with Computers selected for choosing the AD CS Connector host principal.

 In the object names search field, enter the name of the Windows server that will be used to host the AD CS Connector.
 In the screenshot below, lab000001 is the computer name being used.

-Click Apply and then OK to save the security configuration.
+Apply and save the template

 Go back to the main Certificate Authority snap-in, right-click Certificate Templates again, and select New > Certificate Template to issue.